MikeIsBack/ATCNS-Project/README.md

 # Advanced Topics in Computer and Network Security Project
-Repository for the Advanced Topics in Computer and Network Security project, UniPD, M.Sc.
-Computer Science
+A project for the Advanced Topics in Computer and Network Security course - MSc Computer Science - Università degli Studi di Padova.

 ## Structure